AleenaTahir1/SentinalGaurd/README.md

 ## Overview

-SentinelGuard is a desktop security application that protects Windows workstations from unauthorized hardware attacks such as BadUSB and data theft.
-Unlike traditional antivirus software that focuses on file scanning, SentinelGuard secures physical hardware ports by monitoring and controlling USB device access.
+SentinelGuard is a comprehensive endpoint security and system maintenance suite for Windows.
+While its core strength lies in securing physical hardware ports against threats like BadUSB, it extends protection to the network and system layers.
+SentinelGuard empowers users with tools to manage firewall rules, monitor running processes, clean system junk, and control startup programs—all from a single, modern interface.
+It fills the gap between basic antivirus software and complex system administration tools.

 ## Features